Impotence vs. sterility

 - vardenafil (Levitra, Staxyn)

-All of these medications carry risks, especially if you take nitrate drugs for heart disease or have liver or kidney disease.
-Talk to your doctor to see if they’re the best option for you.
+All of these medications carry risks, especially if you’ve had heart failure, have other heart disease, take nitrate drugs for heart disease, or have low blood pressure.
+Talk to your doctor to see if this type of medication is the best option for you.

 You should see a doctor if you’ve been trying to conceive for at least a year with no luck.
 Some of the tests used to diagnose infertility in men include: